Peng-Protocol/Dexhune-SS/README.md

 Positions only have as much impact as the user's margin relative to the Listing contract's balance.
 Longs overall still increase price because the user has to buy the token in order to long it.

-**B. Paper Leverage**:
+**B. Synthetic Leverage**:

-Positions are created using "Paper Leverage" that is issued by the exchange rather than borrowed from a lender.
+Positions are created using "Synthetic Leverage" that is issued by the exchange rather than borrowed from a lender.
 With limitations based on how much leverage is used relative to the available liquidity.

-When a position closes; the leveraged amount is erased and the user is owed their excess margin - initial margin after fees and any profit or loss they may have made, payable in the opposing asset type (longs receive USD / Token-0, while shorts receive Token-1).
+When a position closes; the leveraged amount is erased and the user is owed their excess margin - initial margin after fees and any profit or loss they may have made, payable in the opposing asset type (longs receive USD / Token-1, while shorts receive Token-0).

 Position closures create a unique order that is filled by opposing liquidity types either in the market liquidity or staked liquidity.